Robert Lecker: Writing

-On the Line includes detailed readings of individual stories by three prominent Canadian writers.
+Keepers of the Code: English-Canadian Literary Anthologies and the Representation of Nation (2013) is the first book-length history of English-Canadian literary anthologies from 1837 to the present.
+Lecker aims to show that these anthologies are shaped by the conflict and contact among various individuals and institutions, including publishers, writers, reviewers, professors, tenure committees, funding agencies, critical journals, and banks.
+Lecker comments on approximately 75 anthologies.
+The book was released in March 2013 and was positively reviewed in The Times Literary Supplement.

+Doris Hedges (1896–1972) was a Montreal author who started Canada's first literary agency in 1946.
+She published several novels, short stories, and books of poetry; was influential in Montreal literary circles; did a stint as a radio broadcaster; and provided reports to the Wartime Information Board during World War II, possibly as an American spy.
+Who Was Doris Hedges?
+The Search for Canada's First Literary Agent (2020) deals with all of Hedges’ works in a chronological fashion, mixing biographical commentary with literary analysis.

 Editorial work

 In 2018, Lecker was named co-editor (with Lorraine York) of the Routledge series of critical studies of Canadian literature.

-Lecker also edited the 24-volume series entitled Canadian Writers and Their Works: Essays on Form, Context, and Development with Jack David and Ellen Quigley.
-This 24-volume series comprises almost 10,000 pages of commentary on 100 Canadian writers from the nineteenth century to the present.
+Lecker also edited the 24-volume series Canadian Writers and Their Works: Essays on Form, Context, and Development with Jack David and Ellen Quigley.
+This 24-volume series comprises commentary on 100 Canadian writers from the nineteenth century to the present.
 Each author is treated in a discrete essay that provides a biography, a critical overview, a description of the writer's milieu, an analysis of each of the writer's works, and a bibliography of primary and secondary material.
 The volumes are organized chronologically so as to present a historical perspective.
-The editors coordinated the production of these essays by 100 scholars and released the existing series over a ten-year period.
+The editors coordinated the production of these essays by 100 scholars and released the series over a ten-year period.

-Lecker was the senior editor for several multi-volume series published by Macmillan (New York) and G.K.
-Hall (Boston), including Masterworks and Critical Essays on World Literature.
+Lecker was the senior editor for several multi-volume series published by Macmillan (New York) and G. K. Hall & Co.
+(Boston), including Masterworks and Critical Essays on World Literature.
 He was also the Canadian editor for Twayne's World Authors Series.
 Lecker has edited numerous anthologies of Canadian literature from 1981 to the present, including one large anthology for HarperCollins in New York (the only anthology of Canadian literature published by a mainstream American publisher since 1943).

-Robert Lecker Agency

-In 2004, Lecker established the Robert Lecker Agency in Montreal.
-The agency provides international literary representation, consulting services, and editorial services.